 Paul A. Freeman works as a teacher of English in Abu Dhabi, in the Middle East.
-He lives there with his wife Ashai and their three young children - Kimberly, Hazel and Tony.
+He lives there with his wife Ashai and his son Tony.

 In his spare time he writes short stories (mostly crime and horror fiction), though he is also the author of several published and unpublished crime novels and children's books.